thijsrijkers/solune/README.md

 While in-memory storage does have certain trade-offs (e.g., limited by system memory), this design choice aligns with Solune focus on speed and flexibility, especially for applications with high performance requirements.

+## Current Development Focus

+Solune is actively evolving to enhance performance, precision, and scalability.
+The current improvements under development include:

+- **Store Listing via `get` Instruction:** Extending the `get` instruction to return a list of all available store names when no specific store is provided.
+- **Targeted Shard Writes:** Adjusting the TCPRelay logic so that data creation operations (`set`) target a specific shard, while retrieval, update, and deletion operations continue to be broadcast across all shards.
+- **Shard Rebalancing Logic:** Implementing intelligent rebalancing of data between shards.
+While the supporting processes are in place, logic for redistribution and load balancing is currently being integrated.

+These enhancements aim to optimize resource usage, minimize unnecessary communication overhead, and improve the system's scalability and manageability.

 ## Getting Started

 To run the Solune server locally, follow these steps: